cedardevs/onestop/docs/developer/local-gh-pages.md

   Server running... press ctrl-c to stop.
 ```

 Finally, when you're editing a page locally, you will need to manually reload pages to see your edits as Jekyll does not auto-reload for you.
+In some cases, as you're working on new pages, Jekyll may not render an `.md` link as an HTML page -- just restart the Jekyll server to rebuild pages in this case.

 ## Page Standards